openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course_run.rst

 #.
 Enter the information for the course run in the fields on the page.
 All
    fields are required before you can submit the course run for review.
-   However, if you do not have all of the information when you edit the course run, you can fill in the page partially and return to it at another time.
+   However, if you do not have all of the information when you edit the course run, you can add the information that you have, and return to the course run page at another time.

    * To specify an instructor, enter two or more letters in the **Instructor** field, and then select an instructor from the list.
 If the instructor is